INJURED BY DOG ATTORNEYS

 HOMEOWNERS INSURANCE FOR INJURY BY DOG

 This statute does not require that the dog bite the victim.
 It does not even require that the dog actually come in contact with the person.
 For example, there is a case, Morris v.
-Weatherly, where the Minnesota court of appeals held the dog owner liable because a dog ran toward a bicycle rider resulting in the rider becoming off balanced and falling.
+Weatherly, where the Minnesota court of appeals held the dog owner liable because a dog ran toward a bicycle rider resulting in the rider becoming off balance and falling.
 There is another case, Boitz v.
 Preblich, where a dog bumped into a person causing the person to fall and become injured.

 MN LAWYERS FOR PEOPLE INJURED BY A DOG